apocalyptech/starboundmods/README.md

 as much fuss.
 Won't do you any good unless you happen to be missing the last few that I was missing.

+## Guaranteed Creatures

+Not for general-purpose use (and in fact as-is, the mod does nothing).
+Used this to force some specific unique creature types to spawn, when completing my pets collection.

+## Guaranteed Space Encounters

+Not for general-purpose use (and in fact as-is, the mod does nothing).
+Used to force some specific space encounters to pop up.

 ## Infinity Express Meat Market

 Tired of "farming" for raw meats?
 They'll all be available for sale at